We Play a Game: Contents

 Doan's parents, both Vietnamese, fled Vietnam in 1975 and subsequently met in Texas following their respective resettlements.
 Growing up, Doan had a limited grasp of Vietnamese, stating, "my fluency in Vietnamese isn’t where I want it to be … I cherish the Vietnamese I do know."
 Accordingly, the book's poems concern Doan's identity as a Vietnamese American, the recent history of Vietnam and its city of Saigon, and the sport of soccer.
 Some use Vietnamese words and phrases, and a glossary is included in the back of the book to translate them.
 In Saigoneer, Doan stated, "it’s important to me that people understand that I and other Vietnamese-Americans are trying to honor or remember our heritage.
 And we’re sometimes sad about it."

-In 2017, Doan's manuscript was selected by Phillips for the Yale Series of Younger Poets, after which it was published in March of 2018.
+In 2017, Doan's manuscript was selected by Phillips for the Yale Series of Younger Poets, after which it was published in March 2018.
 Phillips had helped Doan strengthen the thematic connections between his poems and consider the broader movement and cohesion of the poetry collection as a whole.
 In his foreword, Phillips wrote:"A quieter, not at all unrelated, and no less important question of the poem, thanks to its juxtaposing of Vietnamese and English, is: What does it mean to live in two languages or, maybe more exactly, in that emptier space (the white space of the page) between?
 Wisely, Doan never answers this question directly, but the poems themselves suggest that to work with and within language, if a game, is a game as complicated and delicate as soccer".